Amsterdam - Belgrade with KLM, from May 13, 2021

 KL1906 Belgrade 12:30 - 15:10 Amsterdam

 When KLM launches the route from Amsterdam to Belgrade, it will replace Transavia, KLM's low-cost subsidiary that has been operating flights to Belgrade since April 2017.
-Transavia has been operating six weekly flights to Belgrade, using Boeing 767 aircraft, so KLM's arrival will be a reduction in capacity.
+Transavia operates six weekly flights to Belgrade, using Boeing 767 aircraft, so KLM's arrival will be a reduction in capacity.
 Transavia had a code share agreement with KLM, so KLM could use Transavia flights to power its global network in Amsterdam Schipol.

 The booking system indicates that KLM no longer sells flights on Air Serbia flights from Belgrade to Amsterdam, even though Air Serbia will sell tickets on KLM flights.
 In doing so, Air Serbia is still able to supply Belgrade's regional network.
 For this reason and because KLM already flies daily, Air Serbia will operate only 5 weekly flights to Amsterdam this summer, compared to 10 weekly flights operating in 2019.